Guyana: Biodiversity and conservation

 Guyana is located on the Guiana Shield, an extremely biodiverse region; Guyana itself has one of the highest levels of biodiversity in the world.
 It is home to more than 225 species of mammals, 900 species of birds, 880 species of reptiles, and more than 6,500 species of plants.
 Among these, the most famous are the arapaima, which is the world's largest scaled freshwater fish; the giant anteater, the largest anteater; the giant otter, the world's largest and rarest river otter; and the Guianan cock-of-the-rock bird (Rupicola rupicola).
-More than 80% of Guyana is covered by forests; the country itself has over 1,000 species of trees and 8,000 species of plants, 4,000 of which are only found in Guyana.
+The hoatzin (Opisthocomus hoazin), also known as the Canje pheasant, is the national bird of Guayana and is featured on the country's coat of arms.
+While superficially resembling a pheasant, the hoatzin is in fact the only remaining species in its taxonomic family.